mothland/hocotate-freight-data-platform/README.md

 I cannot guarantee everything will keep working if that is altered (I may have hardcoded some parts during tests.
 I need to fix that).
 Otherwise, try username admin and password admin.

+If kafka stops working for some reason, remove its volumes and restart it.

 ---